Former officer who shot Rayshard Brooks sues over firing

 An autopsy found Brooks was shot twice in the back.

-Rolfe now faces 11 charges in all, including felony murder, and was granted bond June 30.
-Brosnan is charged with aggravated assault and violating his oath and is also free on bond.
+Brosnan, 26, is charged with aggravated assault and violating his oath and is also free on bond.

+Rolfe’s lawsuit, which was first reported by the Daily Report, argues that Rolfe used deadly force “within the scope and course of his duties” in response to “Brooks’ violent, unlawful, aggressive resistance to a lawful arrest.”

+The lawsuit says that Rolfe could only be disciplined or terminated for cause and that he has a right to due process.
+The proper steps, outlined in the city code, were not taken before Rolfe was fired by then-Chief Erika Shields, who resigned the same day.